 Team V6 Vandals picked this one up in Dark Royalty Blue, and they plan on giving everyone a good run, even if their 80’s wedge-box can’t quite live up to its name anymore.

-Road Rally - 1952 Corso di Fruinia [DRIVING - STAGE 2 RESULTS IN]
+Road Rally - 1952 Corso di Fruinia [FINAL RESULTS]

 I remember a variant of this car taking second place in CSR74.
 Fingers crossed that this earlier version does well in this challenge as well.